Preventing Relapse: Finding Self-Confidence and Control in Recovery

 The battle to overcome an addiction is a long one.
 For many people, it is one that will go on for the rest of their lives.
 There isn’t a “cure” for addiction, and, as anyone who has been through the recovery process can tell you, the struggle is very real on a daily basis.
 After a time, handling addiction may get easier to deal with, but the possibility of relapsing is always there.

 Part of this has to do with the way drug and alcohol abuse alters our brain chemistry, structure and functionality.
 Plenty of research has been done on this subject.
 In fact, a recent study done by researchers at the University of East Anglia has found a direct correlation between the changes in neuron receptors in the reward center of the human brain and relapse among people in recovery.
 This particular study focused on cocaine use, but it joins plenty of other studies that have concentrated on the use and abuse of other substances, such as alcohol, methamphetamine and opiates, all with very similar results.
 The conclusions of this study, published in The Journal of Neuroscience, identified a molecular mechanism in the reward center of the brain that might influence the likelihood of relapse in an individual that is recovering from cocaine addiction.

 This same result has been found in studies of virtually every other substance abused by people today.
 These findings seem to indicate that this is a huge part of the underlying causes of addiction in general and is not specific to cocaine or any other drug in particular.
 So, if our brains are hardwired to use drugs or alcohol in response to stress even after treatment, how can we hope to stay clean and sober in the stressful environment of “real life”?

-For most people struggling to overcome the urge to use, the answer can be found in actively practicing Relapse Prevention techniques, a vital part of any rehabilitation strategy and a core principle of the A Forever Recovery treatment program.
+For most people struggling to overcome the urge to use, the answer can be found in actively practicing in preventing relapse using different techniques.
+A vital part of any rehabilitation strategy and a core principle of the A Forever Recovery treatment program.